How to Become a Locksmith in Delaware in 2026 (No License Required)

 Specialized Certifications:

-Getting certified isn’t cheap—exam fees run $50-$150 each—but it’s an investment that pays off.
-You can charge more, win more contracts, and separate yourself from unlicensed competitors.
+Getting certified is not cheap.
+Exam fees run $50 to $150 each.
+But it is an investment that pays off.
+You can charge more, win more contracts, and separate yourself from uncertified competitors.

 Step 3: Register Your Business

-Even though you don’t need a locksmith license, you do need to operate as a legitimate business.
-Here’s what that means in Delaware:
+Even though you do not need a locksmith license, you do need to operate as a legitimate business.
+Here is what that means in Delaware.

 Delaware Business License